kalavattam/protocol_chipseq_signal_norm/workflow.md

 #  This is a template example: Be sure to update paths, file names, and other
 #+ details specific to your work before running it
 cat << EOF > "${dir_idx}/docs/2024-1105.txt"
-# Bowtie 2 index generation documentation
+# Documentation: Bowtie 2 index generation
 # Date: 2024-1105
 # Author: Kris Alavattam